Best attractions of Flores Island

 It is said that these stones were originated from seafloor swept by waves and stranded on the shores of this beach.

-Our day ends up in the small village of Moni, the base for the trekking in the area but above all for the visit of the stunning Mount Kelimutu.
+Our day ends up in the small village of Moni, the base for the trekking in the area and the visit of the stunning Mount Kelimutu.

 5°day: Moni – Maumere

-At 4 a.m. we are ready to climb up the Mount Kelimutu, located at 1600 meters and known for its famous 3 color crater lakes: turquoise, dark green and black.
+At 4 a.m. we are ready to climb up the Mount Kelimutu, located at 1600 meters and known for its famous 3 colour crater lakes: turquoise, dark green and black.

-The colors of the Lakes have changed several times dramatically over the last years because of the minerals inside their water.
-Kelimutu means the “Boiling Mountain” and according to the legend, the souls of those who died at a young age live in the Tiwu Nuwa Muri Koo Fai, the largest of the three and that change the color between turquoise and blue.
+The colour of the Lakes has changed several times dramatically over the last years because of the minerals inside their water.
+Kelimutu means the “Boiling Mountain“, and according to the legend, the souls of those who died at a young age live in the Tiwu Nuwa Muri Koo Fai, the largest of the three and that change the colour between turquoise and blue.

-In Tiwu Ata Polo is where the bewitched souls rest and it‘s changed the color between dark green and dark red, whereas the Tiwu Ata Mbupu is the resting place for the elderly souls with its black watercolor.
+In Tiwu Ata Polo is where the bewitched souls rest and it‘s changed the colour between dark green and dark red, whereas the Tiwu Ata Mbupu is the resting place for the elderly souls with its black watercolour.

-The path to reach the viewpoint for the sunrise is nothing so challenging and it takes around 30-40 minutes.
-When the clouds on the 3 crater lakes disappear pushed by the wind, the view is really stunning.
+The path to reach the viewpoint for the sunrise is nothing so challenging, and it takes around 30-40 minutes.
+When the clouds on the 3 crater lakes disappear pushed by the wind, the view is stunning.

-My time in Flores Island is almost done, in the early afternoon the flight from Maumere to Bali is waiting for me.
-It was an amazing trip and with no doubt, during a tour around Indonesia, it’s worth visiting this beautiful island and its incredible wonders.
+My time in Flores Island is almost done, in the early afternoon, the flight from Maumere to Bali is waiting for me.
+It was a fantastic trip, and with no doubt, during a tour around Indonesia, it’s worth visiting this beautiful island and its incredible wonders.

 Need to Know